Enterprise business architecture

 A simplified version of the ArchiMate generic meta model

-• Business components provide services to external entities
+• Business components, which provide services to external entities

-• Application components provide services to business users
+• Application components, which provide services to business users

-• Technology/Infrastructure components provide services to application components
+• Technology/Infrastructure components, which provide services to application components

-The generic meta model presumes a layer is system, is bounded, is encapsulated behind contracts for the services it exposes, which are found in and accessed via interfaces.
+Each layer is a system, is bounded, is encapsulated behind contracts for the services it exposes, which are found in and accessed via interfaces.

 You may also model processes in the environment outside a system of interest, but the implication of the generic meta model is that those processes are internal to a wider or higher system, which can also be encapsulated - in theory at least.